The most common types of insurance are listed below. However, there are many more types of insurance covers.

 Why is it important to take an inventory before purchasing Home Insurance?

 Before you purchase home insurance, you will be required to provide an inventory.
-A home inventory is a list of all the things in your house including electronics, furniture, kitchen equipment and jewelry.
+A home inventory is a list of all the things in your house including electronics, furniture, kitchen equipment and jewellery.
 It is important to record the serial numbers of the major appliances, keep the receipts and user manuals safely.

 Having an up-to-date home inventory will help you insure the correct value of property and get your insurance claim settled faster.

 How often should I review my policy?